-When the SWMR VFD is directed to reload the index, it must query the NFS file system to see if any new metadata file change list files have become available.
-If any have, it must process these files in strict sequential order - if there is a gap, subsequent metadata file change list files must not be processed until the gap is filled.7
+When the auxiliary process is started, it must poll the NFS file system to see if any new updater files have become available.
+If any have, it must apply these files to the local copy of the metadata file in strict sequential order - if there is a gap, subsequent updater files must not be processed until the gap is filled.